 - Offer your telephone number.
 Invite the reporter to call you day or night.
 Promise to try to return phone calls within 15 minutes—then do it.

 - Pass along names of two or three other people you know who would make good contacts for the reporter.

 - Ask, “How can I help you?”
 Listen carefully, then try to give reporters what they need.

 - Exchange business cards.
 Ask about their social media accounts and be sure to connect.

 - Don’t grab the check.
 Either split it, or let the reporter pay for your meal.
 Many reporters work for newspapers that have ethics policies and are prohibited from taking things like free meals.
 To avoid uncomfortable situations, it’s best to ask the reporter before you order, “How would you like to handle the check?”

 - As soon as you return from lunch, handwrite a thank-you note.
 Don’t cop out with a lazy email thank you.

 - Never send a gift afterward.
 It looks like a bribe, and it might violate their ethics policy.

-- Mail any follow-up material you promised within 24 hours including your books media kit.
-See my Quick & Easy Media Kit Templates.
+- Mail any follow-up material you promised within 24 hours including your book’s media kit.

 - Keep in touch regularly.
 Offer constructive feedback on stories the reporter has written.
 Email helpful articles about the reporter’s area of expertise or hobbies.
 Share news tips and story ideas.
 Let them know you care and they will care about what you know.